-Specimen copies of the Teachers' Notes Booklet and Role Play Cards can be downloaded from the Cambridge Teacher Support website.
-The specimen Teachers' Notes Booklet contains the instructions for the conduct and assessment of the Speaking examination.
+Specimen/past copies of the Teachers' Notes Booklet and Role Play Cards can be downloaded from the Cambridge Teacher Support website and contain the instructions for the conduct and assessment of the Speaking examination.
 It is crucial that teacher/Examiners study these instructions well in advance of their first examination session so that any doubts or queries can be resolved in good time.

-A Speaking Test Training Handbook can be ordered from Cambridge Publications and provides the opportunity for teacher/Examiners to receive feedback on their conduct and assessment of the Speaking examination before they undertake their first live tests.
-Although accreditation by Cambridge is not mandatory for teachers conducting and assessing this Speaking examination, Cambridge recommends that teacher/Examiners new to Cambridge IGCSE complete this training.
+A Speaking Test Handbook is available and provides the opportunity for teacher/Examiners to practise conducting and assessing the Speaking examination before they undertake their first live tests.